 There is a simple alternative that offers more independence.
 Depending on your financial situation, it could be mutually beneficial to tag-team a mortgage with a friend.

-With the national average rent reaching an all-time high of $1,405 in June 2018 — increasing almost 3% year over year.
+The national average rent was $1,463 in January 2020 — increasing almost 3% year over year.
 Purchasing a home with a buddy might not sound so farfetched.
 While it’s common for friends to rent a place together after high school or college, it’s often a short-term arrangement until someone gets hitched or can afford his or her own place.
 If marriage isn’t in your foreseeable future and your present roommate situation is bliss, you might want to consider purchasing a home with a friend.

 As with most important decisions — there are definitely pros and cons.
 Consider the following before deciding to move forward on buying a home with a friend.
 This checklist can also apply to family members, girlfriends, and boyfriends; in case you're wondering.